rfoerthe/rempower/README.md

 Rust-empowered command line tools for macOS

 ## Provided Tools
-All provided tools are organized as sub commands of `rem`.
+All provided tools are implemented as subcommands of `rem`.

 ### dns
 `dns` lets you easily switch between public DNS servers and those assigned by your local network's DHCP server.